nginxinc/nginx-basics-workshops/labs/lab1/readme.md

     ```

-1. Run Docker Compose to build and run your NGINX OSS container:
+1. Ensure you are in the `lab1` folder.
+Using a Terminal, run Docker Compose to build and run your NGINX OSS container:

     ```bash
     cd lab1
-    docker compose up --force-recreate
+    docker compose up --force-recreate -d

     ```